neel-dedhia/sass-media-query/README.md

 > This will generate media query of (max-width: 991px), for (min-width: 991px) give screen with - as prefix.
 (Example: for-screen(-991px, ..., (...));)

-_You can refer style.sCSS for demo_.
+_You can refer style.scss for demo_.

 #### ADD a new breakpoint constant